zzzprojects/EntityFramework-Extensions/docs/pages/faq/contact-us.md

 ---
-layout: default
+layout: dev
-title: Entity Framework Extensions - Contact us
+title: Contact us
 permalink: contact-us
 ---

 {% include template-h1.html %}

+## Test our `Outstanding` Support
+We usually answer within the next business day, hour, or minutes!

+In case of doubt, contact us directly: <a href="mailto:info@zzzprojects.com">info@zzzprojects.com</a>.

+We love to hear from you!

 ## I have a question!
 What should I do?

+The best way to ask us questions and check existing answer is on [Stack Overflow](https://stackoverflow.com/questions/tagged/entity-framework-extensions) using the `entity-framework-extensions` tag:

-Contact us directly with your questions: info@zzzprojects.com _(recommended)_
+Contact us directly: <a href="mailto:info@zzzprojects.com">info@zzzprojects.com</a>:

-You can also use the [Issues Tracker](https://github.com/zzzprojects/EntityFramework-Extensions/issues).
+- If you want a more personal answer
+- If your question is not suited for Stack Overflow
+- If you message contains private information

 ## I think I've found a bug!
 What should I do?
+The best way to report an issue is using the [Issues Tracker](https://github.com/zzzprojects/EntityFramework-Extensions/issues)

-Contact us directly with your bug: info@zzzprojects.com _(recommended)_
+Contact us directly: <a href="mailto:info@zzzprojects.com">info@zzzprojects.com</a>:

-You can also use the [Issues Tracker](https://github.com/zzzprojects/EntityFramework-Extensions/issues).
+- If you want a more personal answer
+- If your question is not suited for the Issue Tracker
+- If you message contains private information

-## I think I've found a feature!
+## I think I've found a new feature!
 What should I do?
+The best way to request a new feature is using the [Issues Tracker](https://github.com/zzzprojects/EntityFramework-Extensions/issues)

-Contact us directly with your feature: info@zzzprojects.com _(recommended)_
+Contact us directly: <a href="mailto:info@zzzprojects.com">info@zzzprojects.com</a>:

-You can also use the project [Issues Tracker](https://github.com/zzzprojects/EntityFramework-Extensions/issues).
+- If you want a more personal answer
+- If your question is not suited for the Issue Tracker
+- If you message contains private information

 ## I think you forget about my request!
 What should I do?
-We usually get/answer over 20 requests by day.
-Unfortunately, it's happen!

-Just contact us back again, and we will make sure we don't miss it a second time!
+Just contact us back again, and we will make sure we don't miss it again!